prosperitty/playwright-test/README.md

 # Playwright Testing

 Playwright testing is an <b>end-to-end testing</b> library used for modern web apps.
-This is different from using testing unit testing libraries, such as Jest, to test web apps.
+This is different from using unit testing libraries, such as Jest, to test web apps.
 This project is a basic implemenation of playwright to end-to-end test the google landing page along with coding along with the starter documentation.

 ## Testing The Google Homepage